-Since 1 January 2020, the Financial Services Act (FinSA) introduced client segmentation - much like the Markets in Financial Instruments Directive II - with three main segments (ie, private clients, professional clients and institutional clients).
-It is worth noting that the concept of qualified investors under the Collective Investment Schemes Act has not been abolished and remains relevant in the context of assessing whether a specific collective investment scheme can be offered to a particular client.
-Under the FinSA regime, high net worth individuals may elect to be considered as professional clients if they have (1) a net wealth of 2 million Swiss francs or (2) financial assets exceeding 500,000 Swiss francs and have sufficient knowledge about the risks of investing in financial instruments as a result of their education or professional experience and, in each case, (3) explicitly declared that they want to be treated as professional clients (so-called 'opting out').
+Since 1 January 2020, the Financial Services Act (FinSA) introduced client segmentation - much like MiFID 2 - with three main segments (ie, private clients, professional clients and institutional clients).
+It is worth noting that the concept of qualified investors under the Collective Investment Schemes Act (CISA) has not been abolished and remains relevant in the context of assessing whether a specific collective investment scheme can be offered to a particular client.
+Under the FinSA regime, high net worth individuals may elect to be considered as professional clients if they have (1) a net wealth of 2 million Swiss francs or (2) financial assets exceeding 500,000 Swiss francs and have sufficient knowledge about risks of investing in financial instruments as a result of their education or professional experience and, in each case, (3) explicitly declared that they want to be treated as professional clients (so-called opting out).

-The provision of financial services, as well as the offer of financial products, have been adapted to the protection needs of the respective client segment under the new legal and regulatory framework.
+The provision of financial services, as well the offer of financial products, have been adapted to the protection needs of the respective client segment under the new legal and regulatory framework